jdromero88/testing-gh-api-rate/_posts/2023-12-13-joint-electricity-regulatory-commission-jerc-approves-a-15-percent-hike-in-power-tariffs-for-non-metered-consumers-in-kashmir.md

   - Jammu and Kashmir
   - Union Territory of Jammu and Kashmir
 sectors:
-  - Climate Change
+  - Climate Change and Energy
-  - Energy
 subsectors:
   - Power
   - Power & Renewable Energy